-Dear Sir/Ms,
+Dear Sir/Ms.

-As an internationally-published Australian author, I'm concerned at the possibility of change in the current importation and copyright regulations for books.
+As an Australian author, I'm concerned at the possibility of change in the current importation and copyright regulations for books.

-The current regulations have seen the Australian book industry - writers, publishers and independent booksellers - blossom within my lifetime from tiny (dominated by imported authors and books, and by overseas publishers) to its present healthy, vibrant and world-class status.
-The regulations have been worked out and modified over the years to produce the best outcome for the producers as well as buyers of books.
+Under the current regulations I have seen the Australian book industry - writers, publishers and independent booksellers - blossom within my lifetime from a small local industry (dominated by imported authors and books, and by overseas publishers) to its present healthy, vibrant and world-class status.
+The regulations have been adjusted and modified during that time to produce the best outcome for the producers as well as buyers of books.
 Why alter something that's working so well, and run the very real risk of the destruction of the Australian book industry?